 A cache directory is maintained at each Brick to ensure that copies of objects in corresponding Peer Servers are up to date.
 It tracks which Peer Servers cache which objects and invalidates the copies if they are updated.
-On the other hand, the directory should also be updated when certain items are replaced in the caches.
-However, how to efficiently maintain the validity of this dir is a subtle problem.
+How to efficiently maintain the validity of this dir is a subtle problem.
 If a lot of traffic is used to maintain it, the benefits of the Object Cache will be compromised.
 However the directory is allowed to contain some redundant items, i.e., a cache item that does not exist on a Peer Server.
 This property is exploited to reduce the maintaining cost.
-Rather than sending notification as separate messages immediately when cache items are replaced, Peer Servers lazily piggyback all notifications about cache replacement with normal Brick request messages.
-Although this results in some harmless inaccuracy in the directory, total message counts decreases substantially, thus network traffic is reduced.
+Rather than sending notification as separate messages, Peer Servers piggyback all notifications about cache replacement with normal Brick request messages.
+Although this results in some harmless inaccuracy in the directory, total message counts deceases substantially, thus network traffic is reduced.